athalexiou/DIANA-RSeq/README.md

 # DIANA-RSeq
 DIANA-RSeq is a fully automated computational RNA-Seq analysis pipeline that allows for RNA quantification through a modular, scalable and easy to use multi-option tool.
+It aims to streamline and automate the RNA analysis process from raw RNA-Seq data to quantified expression results.
+The tool is composed of multiple standalone modules that comprise the data acquisition, pre-processing, alignment, quantification and quality control steps of the analysis.

+The alignment and the quantification modules provide multiple options on the software utilized, allowing for flexibility and choice in the balance between quality and required computational time.
+Among the options, the analysis using the Salmon software is suggested for well annotated organisms as a computationally cheap and reliable approach, while the use of STAR aligner coupled with RSEM is suggested for a more thorough but also slower analysis approach followed by major organizations such as ENCODE.

-The tools is free to use under MIT licencse utilizing Conda on Unix based systems.
+The tool has been developed using Snakemake and utilizes Conda to eliminate the dependency installation.
+It is free to use under MIT licencse on Unix based systems.

-DIANA-RSeq was funded by “ELIXIR-GR: The Greek Research Infrastructure for Data Management and Analysis in Life Sciences” (MIS 5002780) which is implemented under the Action “Reinforcement of the Research and Innovation Infrastructure”, funded by the Operational Programme “Competitiveness, Entrepreneurship and Innovation” (NSRF 2014-2020) and co-financed by Greece and the European Union (European Regional Development Fund)
+DIANA-RSeq was funded by “ELIXIR-GR: The Greek Research Infrastructure for Data Management and Analysis in Life Sciences” (MIS 5002780) which is implemented under the Action “Reinforcement of the Research and Innovation Infrastructure”, funded by the Operational Programme “Competitiveness, Entrepreneurship and Innovation” (NSRF 2014-2020) and co-financed by Greece and the European Union (European Regional Development Fund).

 ## INSTALLATION
-Installation of DIANA-RSeq is completed in three steps:
+Installation of DIANA-RSeq is composed of three simple steps:
 1. Download DIANA-RSeq through this reposiroty and uncompress it.
-2. Install Conda on your system by following the [Conda Installation Guide](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html)
+2. Install Conda on your system by following the [Conda Installation Guide](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).
-3. Install Snakemake (also available through Conda) by following the [Snakemake Installation Guide](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html)
+3. Install Snakemake (also available through Conda) by following the [Snakemake Installation Guide](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).

 ## USAGE
 Through a terminal located inside the DIANA-RSeq directory use the command: